johndaudelin/react-boggle-multiplayer/README.md

 ## Description

-An multiplayer Boggle game created in React.
+A multiplayer Boggle game created in React.
 The game is not permanently hosted online yet.
 However, follow the sections below to setup and run the app locally.

 ## Local Setup